barbmiltner/learning-journal/Class_02_TheCodersComputer.md

 *Hidden files* begin with .

 # “Cheat sheet” for basic terminal usage:

+Note: this is a table that renders just fine in Git but doesn't render in the live view.
+Sorry!

 command | description
 --- | ---
 cd [name] | change the directory